 QuickBooks has a limited API, but Merritt takes limits a step further by not allowing you to take advantage of the third party apps that QuickBooks will connect with.

 Through Merritt, you cannot connect to any third party apps that automate bookkeeping activities.
-As an example, Gusto is a popular payroll app that syncs seamlessly with most bookkeeping software.
+As an example, Gusto is a popular payroll service that syncs seamlessly with most bookkeeping software.
 If you are a Merritt client, you can still use Gusto, but you will have to manually upload your payroll information, although it could be synced automatically.

 Speaking of the chart of accounts, Merritt does not utilize sub-accounts.
 For example, if you are in the real estate business and one of your accounts is titled “Property Related Expenses,” you cannot break property related expenses down into maintenance, materials, utilities, etcetera.